danbev/learning-knative/README.md

 * enabling applications to easily consume and produce events.
 ```

 ### Serving
-Automatically scale based on load, including scaling to zero when there is no load
+Automatically scale based on load, including scaling to zero when there is no load.
-You deploy a prebuild image to the underlying kubernetes cluster.
+You deploy a prebuilt image to the underlying kubernetes cluster.

 Serving contains a number of components/object which are described below: